pdidev/pdi/docs/First_steps.md

 As you can see, we manage to access data descriptor from function only by passing its name and correct direction access.

-\subsection fs_mulitexpose Hello multi expose
+\subsection fs_multiexpose Hello multi expose
 In some cases we would want to expose many descriptors at once.
-For this we have multiexpose which shares all the given descriptors, then call given event and then reclaim all passed data.
+For this we have multi expose which shares all the given descriptors, then call given event and then reclaim all passed data.
 Let's look at the example.

 ```yaml
 data: